Red Ghost (character): Fictional character biography

-Kragoff next experimented with a cosmic-ray intensifier to attempt to increase his own superhuman powers, but instead unintentionally caused himself to be unable to leave a state of intangibility.
-He had his original Super-Apes kidnap Anthony Stark and forced him to build a "cosmitronic cannon" and return him to a tangible state.
-He battled Iron Man, but the next time Kragoff became intangible, his atoms began to disperse as a side effect of his treatment with the cannon.
-Kragoff's consciousness managed to force his atoms to remain together, although his body remained intangible.

-Months later, Mister Fantastic went into space to expose himself to cosmic radiation and revitalize his powers.
-Unknown to Richards, Kragoff was also aboard the spaceship and hid from him until he could restore his powers as well.
-Fully recovered, he battled Mister Fantastic and escaped.
+Kragoff next experiments with a cosmic-ray intensifier to attempt to increase his own superhuman powers, but instead leaves himself permanently intangible.
+He manages to sustain his body through his willpower alone, preventing his body from dispersing, though he remains intangible.
+Months later, Mister Fantastic travels into space to expose himself to cosmic radiation and revitalize his powers.
+Kragoff secretly stows aboard the spaceship and hides until he can restore his powers as well.
+Fully recovered, he battles Mister Fantastic before escaping.